vitor-luis3301/Godot-Top-Down-Platformer/README.md

 ## License
-Whatever, take this repo and do whatever you wan't with it don't even need to credit me, it would be cool if you did but it's not necessary
+Whatever, take this repo and do whatever you wan't with it

+Don't even need to credit me, it would be cool if you did but it's not necessary